-- It would negatively impact the benefit of ETF level tax-loss harvesting.
-Due to limitations imposed by the wash sale rule, frequent trading of the ETFs that would comprise the Risk Parity portfolio would likely limit the frequency of tax-loss harvesting transactions that could be performed on the similar ETFs that comprise the remainder of your diversified portfolio.
+- It would negatively impact the benefit of Tax-Loss Harvesting.
+Due to limitations imposed by the wash sale rule, trading of the ETFs that comprise the Risk Parity Fund portfolio would likely limit the frequency of Tax-Loss Harvesting transactions that could be performed on the similar ETFs that comprise the remainder of your diversified portfolio.
 This would lead to fewer harvested losses that could be applied to lower your taxes.

-- It would limit the amount that could be borrowed to implement Risk Parity.
+- It would limit the amount that could be borrowed to implement risk parity.
 It would not be possible to leverage a separately managed account up to the 3x sometimes required by the strategy given the limitations of Reg T (please see How Does Risk Parity Work? for more details).
-We believe lowering the leverage applied to implement the risk parity strategy would likely result in lower returns.
+We believe lowering the leverage applied to implement the risk parity strategy would likely make it not compelling.

 - It would not be possible to offer to a broad set of clients.
 Without a very large balance sheet, it would not be possible to borrow enough money in aggregate to serve a broad audience.
 Using a mutual fund allows us to take advantage of economies of scale in obtaining leverage.

-The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront, Inc. WFAS LLC receives an annual management fee equal to 0.50% of the Fund’s average daily net assets.
-Northern Lights Distributors LLC a member FINRA/ SIPC serves as the principal distributor for the Fund.
+The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront Inc. Wealthfront Strategies LLC receives an annual management fee equal to 0.25% of the Fund’s average daily net assets.
+Northern Lights Distributors, LLC, a member of FINRA and SIPC, serves as the principal distributor for the Fund.
 Wealthfront Inc., is not affiliated with Northern Lights Distributors, LLC.